basham/swit-workshop-a11y/slides.md

 | **Button** | default, hover, focus, active, pressed, disabled |

 Notes:
 Most every component has multiple states.
-When you design lists, don't think of what it looks like when you have 5 items.
+When you design lists, don't only think of what it looks like when you have 5 items.
 But think about the extremes, when you have zero or many items.
+Maybe pagination will be needed, and that brings with it its own complexities.
 When you design a server request and response, think about the state before the request happens, the pending state, and how success and errors are handled.
 Buttons have hover and focus states.
 They're active when they're in the process of being pressed.
-Some buttons are toggles, so they stay pressed in until pressed again.
+Some buttons are toggles, so they stay pressed until pressed again.
 Some buttons are disabled.
 You need to think about how all these states are communicated to a range of users.